Solus-Tenebirs/CS3-PSHS-CLC/Quarter 1 (Q1)/q1_sg2_a1.md

 Abstraction

 Example Solution:
-Treat every person as an individual instance instead of  a collection of data.
+Treat every person as an individual instance instead of keeping data from previous transactions.
-Clear memory after every order.
+Keep only the required data for the current transaction and clear memory of unnecessary data after every order.

 Sub-Problem 4:
 Vending machine does not confirm orders or when the buttons are pressed